SihaoCheng/scattering_transform/README.md

 The input data should be a numpy array of images with dimensions (N_image, M, N).
 Output are torch tensors in the assigned computing device, e.g., cuda() or cpu.
 Parallel calculation is automatically implemented by `torch`, for both cpu and gpu.
 Please pay attention that large number of images in a batch (30 in this example) may cause memory problem.
 In that case just cut the image set into smaller batches.

-When using CPUs, one may also consider to feed 1 image in each batch, and use the 'multiprocessing' package for parallel computation.
+When using CPUs, one may also consider to feed 1 image (with size [1, M, N]) in each batch, and use the 'multiprocessing' package for parallel computation.

 S has dimension (N_image, 1 + J + JxJxL), which keeps the (l1-l2) dimension.